 Sheeps and goats and their children, lambs and kids, are exploited for several different purposes.
 They are killed so they can be eaten (particularly lambs), kept for their wool and milk, and their skin is also used to produce leather.
 Because a profit can be made from selling them, the consumption of these products results in more and more sheeps and goats being bred, made to suffer and killed.

-In the section on the exploitation of animals for the production of clothing we explain how one of the main ways in which animals are used for this purpose is the raising of animals for wool.
+In the article on the exploitation of animals for the production of clothing we explain how one of the main ways in which animals are used for this purpose is the raising of animals for wool.
 In the section on wool, which complements this text, many of the ways in which these animals are harmed are explained.
 This text will deal more specifically with other features of the exploitation of goats, sheeps, kids and lambs that are not particularly related to how they are used for wool production, but rather for other purposes such as meat and leather production.

 The ways these animals are farmed can be grouped into three different types.